hammerheim-game/hammerheim-rules/2-core-rules.md

 #### Out of action

 A warrior who is out of action is also out of the game.
 Remove the model from the tabletop.
 It's impossible to tell at this point whether the warrior is alive or dead, but for game purposes it makes no difference at this stage.
 After the battle you can test to see whether he survives and if he sustains any serious lasting injuries as a result of his wounds (see page 170 for details).

 ### Close Combat

 #### Who can fight

-Models whose bases are touching are engaged in hand-to- hand combat.
+Models whose bases are touching are engaged in hand-to-hand combat.
 This can only happen once a warrior has charged his enemy, as models are otherwise not allowed to move into contact.

 All close quarter fighting is worked out in the hand-to-hand combat phase.
 Regardless of whose turn it is, all models in hand-to-hand combat will fight.
 A warrior can fight against enemies to his side, front, or rear.
 In reality the fighters are constantly moving, dodging, and weaving as they struggle to kill their adversaries.

 Models fighting in hand-to-hand combat do not shoot in the shooting phase.
 They are far too busy fighting for their lives.
 Any very close range shots they are able to make using pistols are treated like close combat weapon attacks (see the Weapons & Armor section).

 #### Who strikes first

-Normally, models fight in order of descending Initiative with the highest striking first.
+Models fight in order of descending Initiative with the highest striking first.
 If their Initiatives are equal, roll a dice to see who strikes first.

 If a model stood up in the Recovery phase of that turn, then he will strike last irrespective of any other circumstances.

 Sometimes a model will be allowed to 'strike first' for some reason.
 Most commonly this is because they charged in that turn, but some equipment, skills and spells produce the same effect.
 If only one model 'strikes first' then it does so and the remainder of the combatants strike in Initiative order as described above.

 If there are several models who are each entitled to 'strike first', then they determine the order of combat between themselves by Initiative, as described above.
 Once all those that were eligible to 'strike first' have fought, any other combatants fight in Initiative order.

 ##### Which models fight

 A model can fight if its base is touching the base of an enemy model.
 Even models attacked from the side or rear can fight.
 If a warrior is touching more than one enemy, he can choose which to attack.
 If he has more than 1 Attack, he can divide them in any way the player wishes, so long as he makes this clear before rolling to hit.

 #### Hitting the enemy